iamsanjaymalakar/Hospital_Management_System/README.md

 This project is from the OOP course of L1T2 at BUET.

-Created an application using JavaFX where paitents can take doctor appointments from hospital.
+Created an application using JavaFX where patients can take doctor appointments from the hospital.
 The doctors can see and manage their upcoming appointments.

 Used:
 - Java OOP concepts